Skip to content

 Product, Price, Place, Promotion.

 If you read the first line and thought “ah the 4Ps of marketing”, then you probably already know a thing or two about the marketing mix.
 And if you really know this model, you’ll know there are three more: People, Process, and Physical Evidence.
-But maybe you're wondering: What is the marketing mix?
+But if all this is new, you're probably wondering: What even is the marketing mix?
+You're in the right place!
+This blog will help answer that question so you can become a stronger marketer.

-Marketing is all-encompassing as it’s present in all stages of the business cycle: market research, analysis, product development, distribution methods, sales, and understanding your customer’s interests.
-And marketers use campaigns as a way to execute this journey.
+Marketing is all-encompassing.
+It has a presence in all stages of the business cycle: market research, analysis, product development, distribution methods, sales, and customer feedback.
+And marketers use campaigns to execute this journey.

-So, what is a marketing mix exactly?
-Read ahead to learn what it is and why it’s important to master it as a marketer.
+So, what is the definitely of a "marketing mix"?
+Read on to learn and uncover why it’s important to master it.

 Marketing Mix Definition

-Businesses methodize the elements of the marketing mix to drive marketing decisions at every level.
+Businesses use the elements of the marketing mix to drive marketing decisions at every level.
 It helps them to:

-- Identify its strength and limit its weaknesses
+• Identify and optimize strengths and limit weaknesses

-But before you start using the 4Ps or 7Ps of marketing, you need to decide the persona of your target audience.
-Understanding the details of who you are selling to, will help you determine the details of your marketing mix.
+But before you start using the 4Ps or 7Ps of marketing, you need to determine the persona of your target audience.
+Understanding the details of who you are selling to, will help you hone the details of your marketing mix.
 You can’t get started without this.

 Marketing Mix 4Ps – Understanding the Concept